 - This is less of a threat to eLearning developers, but more of a stretch and challenge.
 The complexities of the solution push the designer to focus much more on the learner and the experience and less on the form factor of the self-paced asset.

-- N-Syncs can be used to deliver a range of topics.
+- As a tool, N-Syncs can be used to deliver a range of topics.
 It may not be more efficient than a 1 hour WBT, but it may be more effective.
 The key deciding factor is the quality of the design.